What is a Persuasive Speech

 Practice your delivery multiple times to enhance your confidence and effectiveness as a speaker.

-Certain steps can vary according to whichever type of persuasive speech you’re working on.
+Certain steps can vary according to the type of persuasive speech you’re working on.

 Creating and giving a strong persuasive speech involves different steps.
 Here are some tips for both writing and delivering your speech effectively: